Targeted stochastic gradient Markov chain Monte Carlo for hidden Markov models with rare latent states: Real data analysis

-The discovery and prediction of rare states is of particular importance in heart rate data wherein a patient of interest may exhibit normal behavior most of the time with intermittent moments with a dangerously rapid or slow pulse.
-The increasing prevalence of wearable technology has made it possible to attain second-to-second heart rate data over many days resulting in massively long time series.
-In analyzing such time series, naive subsampling is likely to miss rare dynamics, thereby hindering detection, let alone inference, of such rare states.
+Solar flares are sudden outbursts of energy from a small area of the sun's surface.
+Extreme solar flares can pose a great threat to satellites and thus it is crucial to predict such extreme flares.
+Solar flares exhibit a normal behavior most of the time with intermittent moments with occasional dangerous spikes.
+The increasing prevalence of sensor technology has made it possible to attain minute-to-minute data over many days resulting in massively long time series.
+In analyzing such massive time series, uniform sub-sampling schemes are likely to miss the rare dynamics, thereby hindering prediction and characterization of flare phenomena.

-In this section, we analyze heart rate data from the MIMIC-III database using both CSG-MCMC and SG-MCMC in which heart rate is reported at approximately one second intervals.
-We restrict our focus to the 84 largest time series.
-An example of one such series is shown in Figure \ref{fig:realdata}.

-We build a model with $K=5$ hidden states and Gaussian emission distribution in each state.
-Due to the computational budget, we randomly select $T=1804987$ from each series and run the algorithms for 1500 iterations each.
-Since recognizing the states of patients are crucial, we mainly focus on how both algorithms perform with regard to recognizing dynamics.
-We use $||A-A_{cvg}||_2$, where $A_{cvg}$ is the average of the transition matrix over the last 200 iterations of the algorithm, as our metric of performance.

-We plot the comparison of both algorithms in Figure \ref{fig:realdata}.
-The plot shows that the transition parameter $A$ achieves stationarity faster in CSG-MCMC.
-Moreover, when the runtime is long, the accuracy of the clustering-based method still dominates that of the other.
-Thus, the clustering-based method provides a more accurate and faster estimate of the transition parameter $A$.
+In this section, we consider solar flare X-ray data obtained from the GOES-13 and GOES-15 satellites from September 2017 to April 2018\footnote{The data are available at \url{https://www.ngdc.noaa.gov/stp/satellite/goes/index.html}.}.
+The dataset consists of $T_ {\text{total}} = 347875$ time points.
+Observations are taken from two different satellites, and we average these two different observations prior to our HMM analyses.
+When one of the satellites is missing an observation at a time point, we simply rely on the other satellites data at that time.
+Previous work suggests that some hidden switching regimes exist behind the observable X-ray flux \citep{stanislavsky2019solar,stanislavsky2020prediction}.

+We plot the observed series on the log-scale in \cref{fig:data}(a), which clearly suggests that this series is non-stationary.
+We use a piece-wise quadratic baseline to fit the time trend, and then focus our Bayesian modeling on the residual process after subtracting the baseline.
+We choose the baseline knots adaptively to adjust for differing volatility at different times.
+In particular, we place fifty knots evenly in $[1, 1.86\times10^4]$, fifty knots in $[1.9\times 10^4, 2.2\times 10^5]$, fifty knots in $[2.2\times 10^5, 2.5\times 10^5]$, and fifty knots in $[2.5\times 10^5, T_{\text{total}}]$; the knots are evenly-spaced within each interval.
+The residual series after baseline subtraction is plotted in \cref{fig:data}(b), where we observe occasional rare spikes.
+Our main objective is to infer the parameters characterizing the rare dynamics and predict the rare spikes.
+We set $T=3\times10^5$ and use the first $T$ observations as our training dataset and the remaining observations as our test dataset.